The Infrared Universe: Introduction

-Because the operator acting on $\Phi$ is no longer the Euclidean Laplacian but a \emph{directionally weighted} one, MOND dynamics are governed by an anisotropic diffusion operator resembling a horizontal sub-Laplacian on a Carnot manifold.
-The system propagates information preferentially along a distinguished set of directions (those where $|\nabla\Phi|$ is small), in close analogy with the Heisenberg horizontal distribution.

-This formal similarity is striking: the MOND kinetic operator is not far from the quadratic form obtained from a Heisenberg or general Carnot--Carathéodory tangent geometry, in which the Laplacian is replaced by a horizontal sum of squares.
-In both cases the resulting dynamics are effectively sub-Riemannian, and the corresponding spectral scale plays the role of an emergent acceleration or frequency.
+The emergence of a distinguished mesoscopic rate naturally invites comparison with Modified Newtonian Dynamics (MOND), which introduces an empirical acceleration scale $a_0$ to account for galactic rotation curves \cite{Milgrom1983,BekensteinMilgrom1984,FamaeyMcGaugh2012}.
+In its original formulation, MOND modifies the Newtonian Poisson equation through a nonlinear kinetic operator,

+where the interpolation function $\mu(x)$ suppresses the effective Laplacian in the low--acceleration regime.
+While this modification is typically presented as a phenomenological alteration of gravity, its mathematical structure admits a different interpretation.

+The MOND kinetic operator is not isotropic.
+The divergence term weights directions according to the magnitude of the local gravitational field, leading to a directionally biased diffusion process.
+Formally, this resembles the horizontal sub--Laplacian that governs transport on a Carnot--Carathéodory manifold, where motion is constrained to a preferred distribution of directions and full accessibility is recovered only through nonlinear mixing.
+In this sense, MOND may be viewed as encoding a partial sub--Riemannian kinematics, albeit without identifying the underlying geometric structure.

-What MOND lacks, however, is a \emph{mechanism} for the scale $a_0$.
-It is inserted by hand and remains unexplained.
-In the present framework, by contrast, the mesoscopic spectral scale $\sigma$ arises from the geometry itself and is dynamically locked to the Hubble rate through horizon thermodynamics.
-Thus
+What MOND does not supply is a mechanism for the acceleration scale $a_0$.
+Within the MOND framework, $a_0$ is inserted by hand and fixed empirically.
+Attempts to relate it to cosmological parameters have remained largely phenomenological.
+In the present framework, by contrast, the analogous scale $\sigma$ arises as a thermodynamic control variable selected by horizon--coupled stationarity.
+Once the exterior Universe is treated as an open system, the relation